richardwth/MMD-GAN/README.md

 Please feel free to contact me if things do not work or suddenly work, or if exploring my code ruins your day. :)

 ## Reference
-[1] Wang, W., Sun, Y., Halgamuge, S .
+[1] Wei Wang, Yuan Sun, Saman Halgamuge.
 Improving MMD-GAN Training with Repulsive Loss Function.
 ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km. \
 [2] Takeru Miyato, Toshiki Kataoka, Masanori Koyama, and Yuichi Yoshida.
 Spectral normalization for generative adversarial networks.
 In ICLR, 2018. \
 [3] Martin Heusel, Hubert Ramsauer, Thomas Unterthiner, Bernhard Nessler, and Sepp Hochreiter.
 GANs Trained by a Two Time-Scale Update Rule Converge to a Nash Equilibrium.
 In NIPS, 2017.